-- 1 R.Hays, The Moral Vision of the New Testament. - 2 E.P.
+1 R.Hays, The Moral Vision of the New Testament.

+2 E.P.
 Clowney "Kingdom Evangelism" in The Pastor-Evangelist, R. Greenway, ed.
-(Presbyterian and Reformed) - 3 Cornelius Plantinga, Engaging God's World (Eerdmans, 2002.) p.
-103-104, 137-138. - 4 Al Wolters, Creation Regained (IVP, 1985) p.
-50. - 5 See Francis Schaeffer, True Spirituality (Tyndale, 1971), p.134.
+(Presbyterian and Reformed)

+3 Cornelius Plantinga, Engaging God's World (Eerdmans, 2002.) p.
+103-104, 137-138.

+4 Al Wolters, Creation Regained (IVP, 1985) p.
+50.

+5 See Francis Schaeffer, True Spirituality (Tyndale, 1971), p.134.

-Gospel Christianity Why can't I do this alone?
+Unit 8 - Why can't I do this alone?

-The gospel liberates individuals but it does so both through and for deep community.
+The gospel liberates individuals--but it does so both through and for deep community.

-KEY CONCEPT - COMMUNITY

-God and community

-The Triune Christian God is the only God who is a community.

-- If God was eternally uni-personal, then love would be something that even God only knew secondarily, after he began to create other beings. - But since God is tri-personal, love and friendship are intrinsic to ultimate reality. - Therefore deep personal relationships are a good thing in themselves.
-They are what the universe is all about.
+KEY CONCEPT -COMMUNITY Read and mark "?" -question "!"- insight helpful to you God and community.
+The Tri-une Christian God is the only God who is a community.
+If God was eternally uni-personal, then 'love' would be something that even God only knew secondarily, after he began to create other beings.
+But since God is tri-personal love and friendship are intrinsic and basic to ultimate reality.
+Therefore deep personal relationships are a good thing in themselves--they are what the universe is all about.

-Salvation and community

-Jesus said: "This is eternal life, that they may know you, the only true God and Jesus Christ, whom you have sent" (John 17:3).

-- To know someone is to have a personal relationship with him or her.
-Jesus is saying that the thing you most need in the world is a personal relationship with God. - This is not only the heart of New Testament religion, but of Old Testament religion.
-"You will be my people, and I will be your God" (Exodus 6:7). - This statement tells us that salvation: - a) brings you into intimacy with God (signified by the pronouns my and your) - b) brings you into a community with others (you become part of a people)
+Salvation and community.
+Jesus said: "This is eternal life, that they may know you, the only true God and Jesus Christ, whom you have sent."
+(John 17:3) To 'know' someone is to have a personal relationship with him or her.
+Jesus is saying that the thing you most need in the world is a personal relationship with God.
+This is not only the heart of New Testament religion, but of Old Testament religion.
+"You will be my people, and I will be your God."
+(Exodus 6:7) This statement tells us that salvation 1) brings you into intimacy with God (signified by the pronouns my and your), and 2) brings you into a community with others (you become part of a people.)

-Mission and community

-Jesus prayed for his followers saying: "Father, may all of them be one, just as you are in me and I am in you... that the world may believe you have sent me" (John 17:21).
-Our loving unity is therefore the best declaration of the gospel to the world.

-- In Matt 5:14-16, Jesus tells his followers they are a "city set on a hill" whose visible behavior shines out and shows the world the glory of God. - What does it mean for Christians to be a "city" that the world can see ('on a hill')?
+Mission and community.
+Jesus prayed for his followers, saying: "Father, may all of them be one, just as you are in me and I am in you...that the world may believe you have sent me."
+(John 17:21) Our loving unity is therefore the best declaration of the gospel to the world.
+In Matt 5:14-16 Jesus tells his followers they are a 'city set on a hill' whose visible behavior shines out and shows the world the glory of God.
+What does it mean for Christians to be a 'city' that the world can see ('on a hill')?
 It means that we are to be an alternate city in every city.
-The implications: - a) We are to reach out and bring into our Christian communities all the kinds of people in the city. - b) We are to model alternate ways to do everything commerce, learning, art, sexuality, race relations, material sharing everything. - c) Sex, money, and power are to be used in life-giving and non-destructive or addictive ways. - Jesus' command here is a corporate command.
+The implications: a) We are to reach out and bring in to our Christian communities all the kinds of people in the city. b) We are to model alternate ways to do everything--commerce, learning, art, sexuality, race relations, material sharing--everything.
+Sex, money, and power are to be used in lifegiving and non-destructive or addictive ways.
+Jesus' command here is a corporate command.
 You can't obey it alone.
 You cannot be an alternate city by yourself!